Southwest Ranch Pasta Salad

 Instructions

-• Meanwhile, prepare the rest of the ingredients for the salad and add them to a large bowl.
+• Meanwhile, prepare the remaining salad ingredients and add them to a large bowl.

 • Add the cooled pasta and the dressing to the salad bowl and gently toss until evenly coated.